- Curriculum Overview

-The three underpinning principles of our teaching and learning strategy are retention, skills and challenge.
-We have explained each one below in more detail:
+The three underpinning principles of our Teaching and Learning Strategy are Retention, Skills and Challenge.
+I have explained each one below in more detail:

-Retention - we plan our lessons to ensure deep learning takes place through revisiting and connecting prior knowledge.
-That means we provide many opportunities for pupils to learn the same concept, over time and in different contexts.
+Retention – lessons are carefully planned to ensure deep learning takes place through revisiting and connecting prior knowledge.
+This means we provide many opportunities for pupils to learn the same concept, over time and in different contexts.
 We assess the pupils' recall of critical knowledge regularly in fun ways to ensure this is added to pupils' long-term memory.
 Every lesson at Northfield begins with a retention task: an activity that revisits prior critical knowledge so that pupils can check their recall.

 Skills - pupils are given opportunities in lessons to develop their skills in communication, literacy, numeracy, ICT and collaboration.
 We carefully plan, teach and then assess skills so that we can develop them over time.